 This course is an historical survey of philosophy in the West from the sixteenth century to the twenty-first century.
-The major figures we shall treat include: Descartes, Locke, Hume, Kant, Nietzsche, Marx, Mill, Sartre, and Russell.
-In exploring the work of these important philosophers we shall address some basic questions of philosophy: What is knowledge?
+The course will include major figures such as: Descartes, Locke, Hume, Kant, Nietzsche, Marx, Mill, Sartre, and Russell.
+In exploring the work of these important philosophers we shall address basic questions of philosophy such as: What is knowledge?
 What is the mind?
 Do human beings have free will?
 What is the nature of human existence?
 On what basis can we form ethical systems and make ethical decisions?
-What is the nature of property and labor?
 Students will learn to argue for their positions on these issues by criticizing and responding to canonical philosophers.